 The project prioritized participants based on their justice system interactions, helping to drive resources towards historically marginalized communities who have suffered from criminalization policies rooted in racism.
 The results are compelling for communities seeking to address systemic racism and patterns of over-criminalization of Black, Indigenous and People of Color (BIPOC) and people with disabilities experiencing homelessness.

-The SIB Initiative was designed using a “pay for success” model, an innovating financing approach that links public and private investment in social services to improved outcomes.
+The SIB Initiative was designed using a "pay for success" model, an innovative financing approach that links public and private investment in social services to improved outcomes.
 Private investors, including nonprofit foundations and for-profit companies, made an upfront capital investment of $8.6 million.
-In addition, the Harvard Kennedy School Government Performance Lab provided support to develop a “pay for success” contract under which the City of Denver agreed to pay investors back if participants got housed, stayed housed, and spent less time in jail.
+In addition, the Harvard Kennedy School Government Performance Lab provided support to develop a "pay for success" contract under which the City of Denver agreed to pay investors back if participants got housed, stayed housed, and spent less time in jail.